kytulendu/TW/CHANGE.md

 ### Fix
 - Fix memory leak in SCUW on open file routine.
-- Fix when line longer than MAXCOL, type in that line, the edit window will display at line 1 instead of line 5 by increase max column from 266 to 1024.
+- Fix when line longer than MAXCOL, type in that line, the edit window will display at line 1 instead of line 5, increase max character per line from 266 to 1024.
 - Fix when use "delete character to end of line" function key it insert a special character instread.

 ### Misc